Welcome to Year 3!

 As well as whole class reading lessons, your child will read an individual reading book in school with an adult, and then bring it home to continue to read at home, too.
 This book will be kept in your child’s plastic wallet and should be brought to school every day.
 Your child is encouraged to read at home at least 3 times a week with an adult if possible.
 Talk to your child about what they have read to ensure understanding, ask them questions about what has happened so far and ask them to predict what might happen next.
 We also ask for your child’s reading to be logged in their yellow Reading Log, with the date and a short comment to communicate with us that your child has read.
 When your child has finished their book, they will bring it into school to change it for a new one.
 If children wish, they can choose their own book from home to read.

-The children have a purple home-school link book.
+The children have a seesaw login code where homework will be uploaded every week.
 Each week you’ll find some of things we have been doing in class as well as what’s coming up the next week, weekly spellings to learn and an activity for your child to do at home.
 This may be a consolidation activity, an extension activity or a research based activity.
 This book will be sent home with your child on Friday to be returned the following Wednesday.
-As a school we also use the app Seesaw to help keep us connected and for home learning purposes.
-Please sign up to this app, as Home-School link sheets will be loaded up to it weekly.
-Your child’s Seesaw log-in is in the back of their home-school link book.
-Your child can respond to the tasks set in the Home-School link book and return it to school as stated above or capture the learning on Seesaw and we will respond to it there.
 If you need a paper copy of the Home-School link sheet to come home weekly for whatever reason please let your child’s class teacher know.
 Likewise, if you need your child’s Seesaw details please contact a member of the Year 3 team we will be happy to help with this.

 If you have any questions about Year 3, please speak to a member of our staff on the gate at home-time or contact us via Seesaw or leave a message with the school office.